chiostro/sign-pdf-termux/README.md

 ## Usage

-     bash script you can run without parameters for default as test it will overwrite the original pdf in the folder with the signature of Napoleone, printing a new file with the suffix "signed_"
+     bash script you can run without parameters for default as test it will overwrite the original pdf in the folder with the signature of Napoleone, printing a new file with the suffix "signed_".
+     For the porpose:
+     Make a picture of you signature, move the picture to download folder of mobile Copy your dounloaded document pdf file and signature.jpg from /storage/emulated/0/Download/ to  ~/sign-pdf-termux ex. cd ~/sign-pdf-termux
+         cp /storage/emulated/0/Download/Document.pdf .
+         cp /storage/emulated/0/Download/signature.jpg .
+         transform jpg in png using magick command magick signature.jpg signature.png
+         sh signpdf.sh Document.pdf signature.png 2 2 30 +130+1610 #  x & y  Cartesian position is expressed in pixels.
+Signature will be placed near the left side of the page, up about 1/4 of page A4

 ## License